pytorch-fdn/presentations/README.md

-# presentations
+# PyTorch Foundation Presentations
 PyTorch Foundation presentations.
+To be updated.